 In 2007 a fifth group joins the MMPU: Heiko Runz and Rainer Pepperkok, studying the mechanisms of cellular cholesterol regulation.
 Andreas Kulozik and Matthias Hentze receive the Manfred Lautenschläger Research Prize of Heidelberg University for their successful work on diseases of RNA metabolism and for establishing the MMPU as a paradigm for the cooperation between clinical medicine and basic science.

 The 2008 external expert reviewers considered the “vision of creating the MMPU as an resounding success”.
 The MMPU was strongly encouraged to foster branding and to look for shared laboratory facilities.

 In 2011 the MMPU moves into common space provided by the University of Heidelberg, the Otto-Meyerhof-Zentrum (OMZ), Im Neuenheimer Feld 350.
 Three further groups join the MMPU: Anne-Claude Gavin and Anthony Ho study early warning signals of aging, John Briggs and Hans-Georg Kräusslich look how to interfere with the assembly and maturation of infectious HIV-1, and Paul Heppenstall and Rohini Kuner search for molecular mediators of chronic pain.

-Today, more than 80 international researchers, physicians and technicians form six different University institutes and four different EMBL Units work in eight groups on important molecular medicine topics, usually focussing on common diseases and rare diseases with a particular medical need.
+At present, more than 100 international researchers, physicians and technicians from four different University institutes and four different EMBL Units work in eight groups on important molecular medicine topics, focussing on common diseases and rare diseases with a particular medical need.

 Most research activities are financed by grant support from several research agencies.